realitytracing/Reality-Tracing-WIP/reality-tracing.md

 Without a named discipline:

-human sciences are dismissed as unreal by outsiders
+human sciences may be dismissed as unreal by outsiders

-practitioners overclaim and slide into ontology
+practitioners may overclaim and slide into ontology

 Reality Tracing creates a shared stopping rule: